Can They Compete? Cost Competitiveness of Non-Light-Water Reactors for Heat and Power Supply in a Decarbonized European Energy System: Methodology

 The spatial scope covers the European Union (excluding isolated island states), the U.K., Switzerland, Norway, and the Balkan region.
 The temporal scope consists of a single future year in a greenfield setting.
 Due to their long lifetimes, existing hydropower plants and power grids are available without additional investment.
-The model uses hourly profiles based on historical data from 2008 for electricity and heat demand as well as renewable capacity factors.

 The spatial resolution of the model varies by context.
 For the characteristics of renewables, all types of heat and hydrogen, the spatial scope is split into 96 clusters.
 For the electricity balance and transport demand, the scope is split according to the zonal configuration of the European power market.
-Appendix \ref{secA5} details the spatial configuration and the available transport infrastructure to exchange energy between regions. \citep{goke_flexible_2023, goke_how_2023}
+Appendix \ref{secA5} details the spatial configuration and the available transport infrastructure to exchange energy between regions. \citep{goke_flexible_2025, goke_how_2023}